hwayne/learntla-v2/docs/intro/conceptual-overview.rst

 * The variable ``acct`` isn't a fixed value, it is one of 100 different values, one for each element of ``[People -> Money]``.
 When we model check this, TLC will explore every possible behavior starting from every one of these 100 possible initial values.
 * ``NoOverdrafts`` is a `quantifier <\A>`.
 It's true if *every* account is >= 0 and false otherwise.
 In python, this might be equivalent to ``all([acct[p] >= 0 for p in People])``.
 Quantifiers are an extremely powerful feature of TLA+, making it easy to write very complex properties.
 * We have more than one ``wire`` `process` running simultaneously.
 With ``NumTransfers == 2``, there are two processes in the spec.
 But we can choose to have ten, a hundred, or a thousand processes if we really want, our only limit is our CPU time.
-* Each step of the algorithm belongs to a separate `label`.
+* Each step of the algorithm belongs to a separate `label <label>`.
 The labels determine what happens atomically and what can be interrupted by another process.
 That way we can represent race conditions.

 Models